ramon284/Inspirational-quote-generator/README.md

 **Quotes Representation:** Separate text sequences

 **Description:** Unfinished work in progress.
-Current problem: LSTM to heavy to train on laptop.
-So porting to google Colab.
-Colab has to little RAM to do the sequence padding.
-Trying to pad on laptop, save data and open this data to train an LSTM in Colab.
+Can't fit whole dataset at once into the model.

 **Notes:** -